Pes Anserinus Tendinitis: The Main Cause Of Medial Knee Pain In Runners?

 Muscle length test for the hamstring, Gracillis and Sartorius may prove to be tight.
-X-rays or even MRI may be required to rule out other causes of the knee pain like PFPs, MCL strain or medial meniscus injury.
-An ultrasound scan could also be done as the sonograph would be able to show the inflammation present on the tendon.
+X-rays, or even MRI, may be required to rule out other causes of the knee pain.
+This includes PFPs, MCL strain or medial meniscus injury.
+An ultrasound scan could be done too.
+The sonograph from an ultrasound scan would be able to show the inflammation present on the tendon.

 Management of Pes Anserinus Tendinitis

 Prescription of NSAIDs would be the normal management of pes anserinus tendonitis together with physiotherapy treatment.
 Rest should only be encouraged for only the acute stage, which is about the first 24-48hrs.
 Following that, light physical activity should be encouraged.

 - Stretching of the hamstring and quadriceps and strengthening of the gluteus medius and hamstring are essential in managing and preventing a recurrence.
 And myofascial and deep-tissue release for tight muscles.

 - Therapeutic ultrasound and/or TENS would be administered.
 This will aid in decreasing the pain.